ITM Pilot Awards

 $ in Pilot Awards Given to Investigators Since 2007

-The deadline for letters of intent for the 2019 round has passed.
+The ITM is not currently accepting letters of intent.
 To stay up to date on the next award cycle, sign up for the ITM newsletter here.

-Individuals from any ITM institution, which include the University of Chicago, Rush, Loyola University Chicago, NorthShore University HealthSystem, the Illinois Institute of Technology, and Advocate Health Care.
+Individuals from any ITM institution, which include the University of Chicago, Rush, Loyola University Chicago, NorthShore University HealthSystem, the Illinois Institute of Technology, and Advocate Aurora Health.
 All applicants must be eligible to be a principal investigator on a study with their local IRB or collaborate with one as part of a study team.

 What is the Application Timeline?